Gcarnes05/Behrend-Defect-Analyzer/README.md

 This script will generate vacancy and substitution defects in a given POSCAR.
 The location of the defect will be written at the top of the POSCAR file, this is needed for the `sxdefectalign ` script.
 This currently does not account for different bonding; it just picks the most central atoms of each type.
 This script would mostly be useful for ternary materials.

 ### Input Files
-BLUK VASP POSCAR (Supercell with no defects)
+BULK VASP POSCAR (Supercell with no defects)

 ## charge_defect_generator.sh
 ### Description